alphagov/paas-log-cache-adapter/README.md

-# PaaS metrics
+# GOV.UK PaaS LogCacheAdapter

-Application collecting metrics from the log-cache and exporting them to our tenants in formats of:
+Application for collecting metrics from GOV.UK PaaS via log-cache in the following formats:

 - JSON
 - Prometheus